UK's Best Engineering Universities - Ranked

 Next up on our list of the best engineering universities in the UK is Imperial College London.

-The Faculty of Engineering at Imperial College London is regularly amongst the top-ranking players in the league table rankings and is undeniably one of the best engineering colleges in the world.
+The Faculty of Engineering at Imperial College London is regularly amongst the top-ranking players in the league table, and is undeniably one of the best engineering colleges in the world.

 4. University of Manchester

-Next up on our rundown of engineering university ranking in the UK is the University of Manchester.
+Next up on our rundown of engineering universities in UK is the University of Manchester.

-Manchester University’s Department of Engineering is among the top ranking engineering colleges in the world.
+Manchester University’s Department of Engineering is among the top engineering universities in the world.

 Students at Manchester Uni are taught by a variety of faculty members, many of whom are leading scholars and researchers in their field, so you know you’re learning from the best.

-At Manchester you can enjoy access to state-of-the-art training labs for hands-on training, and make the most of links to more than 70 research centres.
+At Manchester you can enjoy access to state-of-the-art training labs for hands-on teaching, and make the most of links to more than 70 research centres.

 There are a multitude of engineering courses available, both undergraduate and postgraduate.